HTTP-RPC/Kilo/README.md

 </form>
 ```

-If no method is found that matches the provided arguments, an HTTP 405 response is returned.
+If an argument value cannot be coerced to the expected type, an HTTP 400 (bad request) response will be returned.
+If no method is found that matches the provided arguments, an HTTP 405 (method not allowed) response is returned.

 ### Path Variables
 Path variables may be specified by a "?" character in the resource path.
 For example: